izzul210/flash_memory_reader/README.md

 # flash_memory_reader
-Created a system that reads sound samples from an off-chip flash memory and store them to the on-chip memory with a state machine.
+Created a system that reads sound samples from an off-chip flash memory and store them to the on-chip memory using a state machine.
 The samples are transferred to the audio core as an output by designing audio CODEC.